jan-bogaerts/mark/src/markdownCode.md

   - to the right is a vertical splitter component.
     - at the top of the vertical splitter component is an editor component
     - at the bottom of the vertical splitter component is a results view component
-- The body component has an event handler for the 'onPositionChanged' callback of both the horizontal and vertical splitter that will store the new value for it's position.
+- The body component has an event handler for the 'onPositionChanged' callback of both the horizontal and vertical splitter that will store the new value for it's position (number).
 - When the body component is unloaded, the last position of the horizontal and vertical splitters are stored in the local storage.
-- When te body component is loaded, the last position of the horizontal and vertical splitters are restored from the local storage, but only if the previous value fits in the current size of the component, otherwise 1/3 of the width for the vertical splitter is used and 1/3 of the component's height is used for the horizontal splitter.
+- When the body component is loaded:
+  - the last position of the horizontal and vertical splitters are restored from the local storage,
+  - the clientWidth & clientHeight of the component are retrieved
+  - if there was no previous value for the vertical splitter or the value is bigger then the clientWidth, use the value 'clientWidth / 4' instead
+  - if there was no previous value for the horizontal splitter or the value is bigger then the clientHeight, use the value 'clientHeight / 4' instead

 #### horizontal splitter
 - The horizontal splitter is a component that is responsible for managing the layout of 2 child components so that users can increase the size of the panel above the splitter while simultaneously decreasing the size of the panel below it, or vice versa.